 It is almost impossible in South Africa to live and sustain life as a writer unless it is truly a calling or one’s life purpose.
 Motadinyane enjoyed a glass of beer as consolation and reward for her hard work, both as a healer and poet.
 She was a highly spiritual person chosen by her ancestors to serve as a thwasa or sangoma-to-be.
 She told her lover that amongst her ancestors, she is guided by three outstanding characters: a Christian poet, a sangoma and an aggressive dumbfounded instructor who facilitates messages among Christian prophets and sangomas and usually visits her when she is on a beer-drinking spree.
 This combination of personalities is very reflective of the people of Soweto.
 Their history has left them with traces of self-destruction like excessive alcohol consumption and violent behavior.
 Motadinyane’s purpose as a writer and healer, I believe, was to address these issues through poetry.

-Isabella Motadinyane met her untimely death at the age of 40 in 2003 in Orange Farm, a township in East Rand, Gauteng.
-In his tribute to the poet Ike Muila wrote: “she told me she won’t live long because of her stomach ulcer complications.
+Isabella Motadinyane met her untimely death at the age of 40, in 2003 in Orange Farm, a township in East Rand, Gauteng.
+In his tribute to the poet, Ike Muila wrote: “she told me she won’t live long because of her stomach ulcer complications.
 She told me her mother took her to a family planning clinic for sterilization and birth control while she was a young school kid for fear of unwanted pregnancy.
 She told me her tubes got blocked.
 Sore stomach pains which would finally take her life.
 She was an extraordinary woman with many special gifts.
-Her poetry was a calling from the ancestors” (qtd. in Motadinyane 2016:52).
-That forced sterilization, which eventually took Isabella’s life, speaks to the violence against women and children as well as well as a problematic patriarchal society.
+Her poetry was a calling from the ancestors” (qtd. in Motadinyane 2016: 52).
+That forced sterilization, which eventually took Isabella’s life, speaks to the violence against women and children as well as a problematic patriarchal society.

 Isicamtho: language as defiance

-Isabella Motadinyane was the first female to write and perform poetry in Isicamtho.2 Her poetry reflects the politics of being black and woman during and post-apartheid, something rare in South African literature.
+Isabella Motadinyane was the first female to write and perform poetry in Isicamtho (endnote 2).
+Her poetry reflects the politics of being black and woman during and post-apartheid, something rare in South African literature.
 The history of Soweto springs ultimately from the passing of the 1913 Natives’ Land Act which forced black people to seek new work in different provinces.
 The influx of black people into Johannesburg led to a further segregation under the Urban Area Acts, as early as 1923, enacted and enforced to control black people.
 They were positioned further away from the city with a long commute to work.
-Soweto is a meeting point of music and language from different parts of South Africa that developed into a complex language called Isicamtho.
+Soweto is a meeting point of music and language from different parts of South Africa and this developed into a complex language, called Isicamtho.
 Motadinyane uses this language to strengthen her poetic voice.

 A Womanist Reading of Motadinyane’s “Touting Taxi” and “Rope sa Motswetse”